 Ensure you get a sizable number of feedback and interviews from the customer personas for analyzing your product or service in the market.

-Another method for the market validation process is minimum viable product.
+Another method for the market validation process is Proof of Concept vs Prototype vs MVP understanding.
 A minimum viable product, or MVP, is the earliest version of a product with only the necessary features to provide the core values and working of the product to the early clients.

 In short, MVP, or minimum viable product, is used to gather input and determine whether the target market actually needs the product.